ICT sector - value added, employment and R&D

 Digitalisation and automation can generate new business opportunities through the development of new production processes, new products and new markets.
 Indeed, the impact of ICT has generally resulted in increased productivity and efficiency, as well as in a range of possibilities for more flexible working practices.

-ICT attribute a strategic role in promoting growth and competitiveness of European economies.
-A developed ICT sector is essential for capitalising on digitisation, keeping up with competitors in the globalised markets, and establishing Europe’s technological leadership.
-Awareness of the importance of the ICT sector is reflected in European policy initiatives, in particular, the Digital Agenda for Europe and the Digital Single Market strategy.
+ICT plays a strategic role in promoting growth and competitiveness across European economies.
+A developed ICT sector is essential for capitalising on digitalisation, keeping up with competitors in globalised markets, and establishing Europe’s technological leadership.
+Awareness of the importance of the ICT sector is reflected in European policy initiatives, in particular, the Digital agenda for Europe and the Digital single market strategy.

-The Digital Single Market emphasises ensuring the free movement of persons, services and capital, whereby businesses and individuals can seamlessly exercise and access online activities under conditions of free competition, with a high level of consumer and personal data protection.
-The Digital Single Market strategy is built on three pillars:
+The Digital single market strategy emphasises ensuring the free movement of persons, services and capital, whereby businesses and individuals can seamlessly exercise and access online activities under conditions of free competition, with a high level of consumer and personal data protection.
+The Digital single market strategy is built on three pillars:

 - Annual enterprise statistics for special aggregates of activities (NACE Rev. 2) (sbs_na_sca_r2)

-- Annual detailed enterprise statistics for industry (NACE Rev. 2, B-E) (sbs_na_ind_r2)
+- Annual detailed enterprise statistics - industry and construction (sbs_na_ind)

 - SBS - trade

-- Annual detailed enterprise statistics for industry (NACE Rev. 2, B-E) (sbs_na_ind_r2)
+- Annual detailed enterprise statistics - trade (sbs_na_dt)